pachyderm/docs-content/python/readme.md

 # Docstrings to Markdown Test

 The purpose of this test is to test that docstrings from python files can be processed and output as a markdown documentation page.
-The purpose is also to test that any mention of a class or method is a clickable bookmark, is properly formatted, and when clicked, navigates to the section where the class or method is documented.
+The purpose is also to test that any mention of a class or method is a clickable link, is properly formatted, and when clicked, navigates to the section where the class or method is documented.

 ## Test Files